Rabbi Abie Ingber is a true character whose impact on thousands of all ages influences their feelings toward the other in their midst.

 In his tenth year as Executive Director of the Center for Interfaith Community Engagement at Xavier University, he continues to provide unique cultural learning opportunities on campus and beyond.
 Annually, he leads a trip of nursing and pre-med students to Guatemala where they provide medical care to underserved populations.
 When a pastor in Florida threatened to burn the Koran, he encouraged students of all faiths to read the Koran aloud in the center of campus, showing how similar Islam is to its Abrahamic brethren.

-Rabbi Abie has a program “Touching History” in which he invites people who have participated in historic events to speak to students and give first-hand accounts of what really happened and what their thoughts were at the time.
-It is always standing-room-only and attracts audiences of all ages.
+Rabbi Abie hosts a “Touching History” program on campus, in which he invites speakers to give first-hand accounts of historic events.
+It is often standing-room-only and attracts audiences of all ages.
 For students, it brings the textbook to life.

 "I come to work each day knowing that I am looking into the future with each student whom we encounter."